flecoqui/ASTool/README.md

 ### Run ASTool as Webjob on Azure App Services
 1. Download the latest ASTool release for Windows locally to you PC
 2. Navigate to the folder and create a run.cmd file
-3. Put your command line for ASTool in the run.cmd </p> i.e. **ASTool.exe** --pullpush --input http://sourceserver/pubpoint.isml/manifest --minbitrate 300000   --maxbitrate 0  --output http://ams-euwe.channel.media.azure.net/ingest.isml --consolelevel error </p>
+3. Put your command line for ASTool in the run.cmd for instance: </p>
+**ASTool.exe** --pullpush --input http://sourceserver/pubpoint.isml/manifest --minbitrate 300000   --maxbitrate 0  --output http://ams-euwe.channel.media.azure.net/ingest.isml --consolelevel error </p>
 4. Put the run.cmd into the zipfile you downloaded in step 1
 5. Navigate to the Azure Portal and create an App Service (read more about App Services: https://azure.microsoft.com/en-us/services/app-service/)
 6. Go to the created Web App and go to "Webjobs"